getodk/docs/odkx-src/xlsx-converter-reference.rst

     - | Whether or not this field is a session variable
       | (not persisted -- defaults to false).

 Many more columns can be specified, including a :th:`default` column or, as shown in the exampleForm, a :th:`default[0]` column to initialize the first element (index zero) of a select multiple field.
 Default values cannot be calculates and must be simple literal values (integers, numbers and strings).
+The :th:`elementType` column can be used to modify how the database is created.
+For example, as shown in the datatypes XLSX, string variables' length can be adjusted from a default of 255 to other lengths with string(len).

 .. _xlsx-ref-queries: